AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/json-body.md

 * **`set`**: Overwrites the variable to the value in the `setValue` property.
 Include the `setValue` property alongside the `action` property inside the variable.
 It supports all filters by default; however, some variables do not support all filters for this action.
 See the above table to confirm that a variable supports a filter with this action.
 * **`delete`**: Clears the variable value.
 It supports all filters except `isEmpty` by default.
 Some variables do not support all filters for this action.
 See the above table to confirm that a variable supports a filter with this action.
 * **`deleteQueryString`**: Remove the entire query string from a variable value.
 If the value does not appear to be a URL, no action is taken.
 Filters are not supported with this action.
 * **`deleteQueryStringParameters`**: Remove one or more query string parameters and their values from a variable.
 The query parameters removed are based on the string array `parameters`.
 Include the `parameters` array alongside the `action` property inside the variable.
 Up to 10 parameters are supported.
 If the value does not appear to be a URL, no action is taken.
 Filters are not supported with this action.
+Note: these parameters much match the query string parameters exactly, including case, to be applied.

 <CodeBlock slots="heading, code" repeat="4" languages="JSON,JSON,JSON,JSON"/>